 - Duvet cover: The tree and owl design duvet is lightweight and can be used any season.
 This is a great choice for an eclectic or modern room design.

-- Lamp: Choose from a beaded night light, hand-craft glass accent lamp or several other table lamps.
+- Lighting: Choose from a beaded night light, hand-craft glass accent lamp or several other table lamps.

 - Tiebacks: Solid brass curtain tiebacks are a great subtle touch for any bedroom without being intrusive.

 Incorporating Owl Motifs Into Your Décor